deepakkumarnd/deepakkumarnd.github.io/blog/views/posts/solve-palindromes-the-hard-way.md

 The solution looked very complicated, it makes use of a cache `verified_cache` to store the positions of already discovered palindromes centered around a mid position.
 This reduced repeated comparisons substantially and the solution worked after submission for all the test inputs.
 The time complexity came down to $$ O(n^2) $$, but space complexity increased from $$ O(1) $$ to $$ O(n) $$ which is understandable.

 But still something felt wrong I wasn't very happy about the optimised version.
 Firstly it looked so complex and I didn't want to take a second look at it, secondly it took me couple of hours to write this so certainly not suitable for an interview puzzle third problem was that my submission ranked at the bottom, which means my $$ O(n^2) $$ is still way slower than other $$ O(n^2) $$ solution.
 By this time I got very much obsessed with this problem.
-Therefore I did some modification to the version 0 and combined with version 1 which resulted in the following version.
+Therefore I did some modification to the version 0 and combined with version 1 which resulted in the following better readable but poor performant version.

 ```ruby
 # Version 2